Cosmocloud/documentation/docs/application-layer/environments/introduction.md

 ### What is an Environment?

-An environment is a self-contained individually scaled space where users can deploy and test their applications independently of each other.
-This feature is especially useful for managing development, staging, and production environments.
+An environment is a self-contained individually scaled space where users can deploy and test their applications independent of each other.
+This feature is especially useful for managing development, staging, production and custom environments.

 ### Available Environments Types